 “The shortest way to reach the goal of ultimate happiness is practicing all limbs of hatha yoga and raja yoga, (yoga darshana).
 This is the principle.”

-A.L.V.
-Kumar is widely recognized as an inspirational leader and accomplished yoga master.
-At the age of 11, Kumar began his studies with India’s most acclaimed teachers, attending 37 schools and ashrams.
+Dr. Kumar is widely recognized as an inspirational leader and accomplished yoga master.
+At the age of 11, Dr. Kumar began his studies with India’s most acclaimed teachers, attending 37 schools and ashrams.
 His teaching is informed by his extensive training and mastery of Hatha and Raja Yoga.

 - Bharat Jyoti Award (Glory of India Award), India International Friendship Society